 Lichenoid Drug Reaction Following Influenza Vaccination in an HIV-Positive Patient: A Case Report and Literature Review

-July 2014 | Volume 13 | Issue 7 | Case Report | 873 | Copyright © July 2014
+July 2014 | Volume 13 | Issue 7 | Case Reports | 873 | Copyright © July 2014

 Emily W. de Golian MD,a Christina B. Brennan MD,b and Loretta S. Davis MDb

 aSchool of Medicine, Medical College of Georgia at Georgia Health Sciences University, Augusta, GA

 bDivision of Dermatology, Georgia Health Sciences University, Augusta, GA

 Lichenoid drug reactions to vaccinations are rare but well-documented events.
 The vast majority of these reported reactions have